GarageGames/Torque3D-Wiki/Using-the-Leap-Motion-Controller-Input-Events.md

 ### Using Whole Frame Input Events ###

 You bind the Leap Motion input events to an action map just like any other input event.
 Specifically, you tie the events to the `leapmotion` device with the action map `bind()` method.
-For example, the following TorqueScript code performs an action against each frame received by the input event:
+For example, the following TorqueScript code (placed in `scripts/client/default.bind.cs`) performs an action against each frame received by the input event:

 ```
 function LMFrame(%id)